computationsociety/blog/_posts/2020-07-27-max-entropy.md

 They also trained a classifier on the debiased data to report the statistical rates of the classifier.

 The researchers found that the novel max-entropy framework performs as well as or better than existing debiasing methods in finding a distribution close to the data — while attaining good representation and statistical rates simultaneously.
 Across both of the datasets tested, the statistical rate and representation rate of the computed max-entropy distribution was at least 0.97, very close to the maximum of 1 and higher than the raw data.
 The classifier trained on the COMPAS dataset lost accuracy by 0.03 compared to the raw data, while the classifier trained on the Adult dataset achieved the same accuracy as the classifier trained on the raw data; these accuracies are the same or better than existing debiasing methods using the same benchmark datasets.
 See the complete results in the paper for representation rates, data statistical rates, classifier statistical rates, classifier accuracy, and run-times for both datasets.

+The code for the algorithm is [available on GitHub](https://github.com/vijaykeswani/Fair-Max-Entropy-Distributions).

 ## To conclude